-According to the Complainant, the Respondent has no rights in respect of the Disputed Domain Name, and any use of the trademarks "INTESA SANPAOLO" and "INTESA SANPAOLO" has to be authorized by the Complainant.
-The Respondent has not been authorized or licensed by the above-mentioned banking group to use the disputed domain name.
+According to the Complainant, the Respondent has no rights in respect of the disputed domain name, and any use of the trademarks "INTESA" and "INTESA SANPAOLO" has to be authorized by the Complainant.
+The Respondent has not been authorized or licensed by the Complainant to use the disputed domain name.

-In a present case, the Respondent failed to file a Response in which it could have provided evidence in support of its rights or legitimate interests.
+In the present case, the Respondent failed to file a Response in which it could have provided evidence supporting its rights or legitimate interests.
 Therefore, all these circumstances are sufficient to establish a prima facie case that the Respondent lacks rights and legitimate interests in the disputed domain name.

-The Panel thus takes the view that the Respondent lacks rights or legitimate interests in the disputed domain name.
+The Panel thus believes that the Respondent lacks rights or legitimate interests in the disputed domain name.